 On average 1/5th of a retailer’s security budget is spent on “cyber kill chain activities” related to the disruption of an attack before it happens.
 Despite this heavy investment, breaches are still happening and most organizations still struggle with their ability to detect and contain denial of service attacks and to promptly detect data that is being exfiltrated.

-Many retail organizations are turning to threat intelligence and threat hunting, however these methods require input and analysis by trained staff and often, given high alert noise, are not followed up on promptly.
+Many retail organizations are turning to threat intelligence and threat hunting, however these methods require input and analysis by trained professionals.
+Staff often fail to follow up on alerts promptly because of high alert noise.
 With an average of only 11 employees responding to security threats vs. 19 in financial, it is not difficult to understand why detection and incident response in retail is falling behind other industries in cyber security.

 Recent high profile breaches at retailers have shown that breach detection is not reliably being addressed.
 We are also seeing that organizations that have not demonstrated sufficient security measures have left themselves not only at risk of losing customers, but they have also left themselves exposed for other financial consequences.